Planning a SeaWorld San Diego vacation?

 SeaWorld also gives free admission to active military members and does have a program for veterans.

 Also, if you live in California a SeaWorld annual pass might be a good thing to consider.
-The cost is equivalent to going two -three times (depending on promotions).
+The cost is equivalent to going two-three times (depending on promotions).
 There is an annual dining plan that is only $119 for the year.

 Facebook Planning Away Travel Community

 One great reason to join my Facebook Planning Away Travel Community is that SeaWorld sends me discounts all the time.
-You can just ask in this group and I will send you a link of the most current promotions!
+You can just ask in this group and I will send you a link to the most current promotions!

 What Do I Do if it Rains On the Day I Go To Sea World?

-Weather is really something to consider for you SeaWorld San Diego vacation.
+Weather is really something to consider for your SeaWorld San Diego vacation.
 If there is heavy rain in the forecast, you may want to skip the park.
 But if there is a forecast for light or even moderate rain, you may want to go to the park.

 We have been to the San Diego area theme parks twice.
 On both trips, our first day had rain in the forecast throughout the entire day.
 For both trips, we arrived late that day, had no rain, and did everything we wanted to in the park in one day.